talanthier/talanthier.github.io/README.md

 - Developed lesson plans and practice problems to prepare students for exams and assist with homework assignments

 ## Projects
+#### Traffic Volume Forecasting
+- Implemented Gaussian Process regression for time series forecasting of hourly traffic volume along a Minnesota highway with Python
+- Experimented with kernel function combinations to model temporal and periodic traffic patterns
+- Captured seasonal and daily traffic trends utilizing a combination of periodic kernel functions

 #### Satellite Imagery Wildfire Detection
 - Built ML models to classify whether area was affected by wildfires based on satellite imagery using Python
 - Used PyTorch to build Convolutional Neural Network models